Skip These Penang Food ‘Classics’—Here’s Where to Actually Eat

 2. Instagram Cafes Claiming “Traditional Penang Breakfast” (RM12–18 per item)

-Yes, the nasi lemak looks pretty on a wooden board.
-No, it doesn’t taste better because of the succulents on your table.
-These places—scattered around Georgetown’s Cannon Square and Love Lane—have perfected the art of charging 3x the price for food that’s less flavorful than what you’ll find at a hawker stall.
-The kuih is often stale by 10 a.m., the sambal is weak, and your money is essentially funding their Instagram aesthetic, not their kitchen.
-Hard pass.
+Sure, the nasi lemak looks artsy on a wooden board.
+But the taste?
+Not worth the succulents on your table.
+These cafes around Cannon Square and Love Lane charge triple for food that’s less flavorful than a hawker stall’s.
+The kuih is stale by mid-morning, the sambal lacks punch, and your money is funding their Instagram aesthetic, not their kitchen.
+Skip it.

 3. Hotel “Authentic Penang Food” Breakfast Buffets (RM45–65)